Saint Barthelemy Overflight Permit and Ground Handling

 - City : Snorkeling and Diving the Nature Reserve of Saint-Barthélemy

 Nature Reserve of Saint-Barthélemy is a marine reserve divided into five separate zones around the island in an effort to preserve the fragile marine ecosystems.
 Many of the island's best dive sites lie within the reserve's boundaries marked by white buoys.
 Divers and snorkelers may see turtles, spotted eagle rays, and reef sharks, as well as many colorful varieties of coral.
 Kayali is a superb 30-meter deep wreck dive, where lobster, conch, and vast schools of tropical fish can be spotted.
 In the reserve's high protection areas, diving and all forms of fishing are prohibited.

 The remains of 18th-century Fort Gustave include the ruins of the stone ramparts, a sentry box, part of the old brick-floored bakery, cannons, and a powder house.
 Recognizable by the red and white lighthouse that was built on the site in 1961, the fort is one of the best vantage points for viewing the harbor.

-St. Barts offers a packed calendar of festivals and events.
-Since 1996, St. Barts' Film Festival has put the island on the map as a meeting place for regional filmmakers to screen and discuss their work.
-The festival is held near the end of April.
 In January, St. Barts' Music Festival features top-level musicians from around the world, and each year, the festival grows in stature and importance.
 Ballet was introduced in 1988 and jazz in 1989.
 In February, Carnival celebrations kick off, with parades along the streets of Gustavia.
 Other popular festivals celebrate sporting events, such as sailing and windsurfing.